sprySyana/P-ALES/audio/readme_audio.md

 # audio
 folder for the wav files
+one folder per langage treated
-files used in svg 'table' to listen to the phonem
+files used in the web interface to listen to the phonem